-Subfloors are an important part of your flooring since they help to keep your floor even, provide added stability, improve your energy efficiency, and reduce the noise in your home.
-Over time subfloors can become damaged either from age, water, or other significant floor damage.
+A subfloor is a support structure for the floor that is installed across the floor joists.
+Subfloors are flat and usually made of plywood, oriented strand board (OSB), high-performance panels, or concrete.
+The subfloor helps support heavy items like furniture and appliances that you might place throughout your home.
+Subfloors also help to keep your floor even, improve your energy efficiency, and reduce the noise in your home.
+Over time subfloors can become damaged from age, water, or other significant events.
 When this occurs, you need to replace your subfloor to prevent further damage.

-The national cost range for replacing a subfloor is between $600 and $2,400.
-Most homeowners pay around $1,500 for a 200 sq.ft. area in a kitchen or living room using OSB board.
-Prices run as low as $150 to replace a 50 sq.ft. section in a bedroom with plywood, to as high as $36,000 to replace the subfloor in the entire basement using high performance subfloor panels.
+The national cost range for replacing a subfloor is between $600 and $2,500.
+Most homeowners pay around $1,600 for a 200 sq.ft. area in a kitchen or living room using OSB board.
+Prices run as low as $250 to replace a 50 sq.ft. section in a bedroom with plywood to as high as $36,000 to replace the subfloor in the entire basement using high-performance subfloor panels.

 When determining the cost to redo the subfloor, another important factor that affects the cost is the material used.
 While the prices for each type of material differ, so do the properties.
 When deciding which one to choose, it is important to consider the characteristics and the price.
 Below are the most common types of subfloor material and the average cost you can expect to pay per square foot for each.

 Replacing your subfloor with high performance subfloor panels costs $3.50 to $10.50 per sq.ft.
-This type of material is similar to OSB but is manufactured using greater precision using resin technology.
-This process provides added protection, a better balance of stiffness, and greater stability.
-This option creates more stable floors with greater water resistance than OSB and only costs slightly more than plywood.
+High-performance subfloor panels are a durable option homeowners may choose when other types of flooring are not strong enough.
+The manufacturing process offers excellent precision through special resin technology, which provides added protection, a better balance of stiffness, and greater stability.
+This option creates more stable floors with high water resistance but does not cost dramatically more than other types of flooring like plywood.
 Various options are available when picking high-performance subfloor panels.
 Below you will see some of the most common options and the average price per sq.ft.

 |Delta-FL||$3.50 - $8|